Coherent-Partners/spark-ts-sdk/docs/authentication.md

 Note that `JwtConfig` is simply an extension of `Spark.Config`.
 So other client options can be specified as well if needed.
-In short, Spark will automatically try to extract the base URL, and tenant name from the bearer token.
+In short, Spark will automatically try to extract the base URL and tenant name from the bearer token.

 So, there's no need to provide them when creating a `SparkClient` instance.